b-sct/web/SQLi/README.md

 # Entry Point
-if output by the application is unchanged after one of these payloads - it might be vulnerable to SQLi.
+if the response is unchanged after one of these payloads - the parameter might be vulnerable to SQLi.

 Oracle / MSSQL / PostgreSQL / MySQL / SQLite
 ```